briandrum/codes.forchagrin.com/_chapters/chapter-341-commercial-drivers.md

 following shall apply:

-    1. _(1)_ No person shall drive a commercial motor vehicle on a highway in this Municipality unless the person holds, and has in the person’s possession, any of the following:
+    1. _(1)_ No person shall drive a commercial motor vehicle on a highway in this Municipality unless the person holds, and has in the person's possession, any of the following:

-        1. _(A)_ A valid commercial driver’s license with proper endorsements for the motor vehicle being driven, issued by the Registrar of Motor Vehicles, or by another jurisdiction recognized by this State;
+        1. _(A)_ A valid commercial driver's license with proper endorsements for the motor vehicle being driven, issued by the Registrar of Motor Vehicles, or by another jurisdiction recognized by this State;

-        2. _(B)_ A valid examiner’s commercial driving permit issued under Ohio R.C.
+        2. _(B)_ A valid examiner's commercial driving permit issued under Ohio R.C.
 4506.13;

-        3. _(C)_ A valid restricted commercial driver’s license and waiver for farm- related service industries issued under Ohio R.C.
+        3. _(C)_ A valid restricted commercial driver's license and waiver for farm- related service industries issued under Ohio R.C.
 4506.24;

-        4. _(D)_ A valid commercial driver’s license temporary instruction permit issued by the Registrar, provided that the person is accompanied by an authorized state driver’s license examiner or tester or a person who has been issued and has in the person’s immediate possession a current, valid commercial driver’s license and who meets the requirements of Ohio R.C.
+        4. _(D)_ A valid commercial driver's license temporary instruction permit issued by the Registrar, provided that the person is accompanied by an authorized state driver's license examiner or tester or a person who has been issued and has in the person's immediate possession a current, valid commercial driver's license and who meets the requirements of Ohio R.C.
 4506.06(B).

-    2. _(2)_ No person who has been a resident of this State for thirty days or longer shall drive a commercial motor vehicle under the authority of a commercial driver’s license issued by another jurisdiction.
+    2. _(2)_ No person who has been a resident of this State for thirty days or longer shall drive a commercial motor vehicle under the authority of a commercial driver's license issued by another jurisdiction.

 2. _(b)_ Nothing in subsection (a) of this section applies to any qualified person when engaged in the operation of any of the following: